kevgo/observable-process/README.md

 - easier access to the process exit code
 - signals whether the process ended naturally or was manually terminated

-This is helpful in many situations, for example in testing.
+This is helpful for example when testing the terminal output of applications.
+Running really long-running processes with ObservableProcess will cause a lot of memory consumption because all the terminal output is kept in memory.

 ## Setup